Evaluating Instructional Design

 Foxon, M. (1989).
 Evaluation of training and development programs: A review of the literature.
 Australian Journal of Educational Technology, 5(2), 89-104.

 Kirkpatrick, D.L.
 (1975).
 Techniques for Evaluating Training Programs.
-Evaluating training programs in D.L.
+Evaluating training programs.
 Kirkpatrick (ed.)
 Alexandria, VA: ASTD.

 Patel, L. (2010).
 ASTD State of the Industry Report 2010.
 Alexandria,